 There is something enjoyable about the way Rains’ character is symbolically emasculated en route to his demise and I bet a ton of feminists got a kick out.
 The pimp invites the Girl up to his loft and here, Amirpour mocks a certain misguided definition of masculinity.
 The pimp revels in his large stash of cash, does some coke, displays his big handgun and bizarrely starts doing some dumbbell reps in front of his large flat screen whilst the Girl watches on silently.
 “Impressed yet?” he seems to be saying.

-Well, she isn’t but she is hungry.
-The ensuing violence shows our girl in her vampire splendour (after earlier time travelling to the 80’s via the distinct pop and style of her bedroom) and maybe I’m just reading too much into the girl power bit, however, this girl does become an intriguing proposition for audiences.
+Well, she isn’t.
+But she is hungry.
+The ensuing violence shows our girl in her vampire splendor (after earlier time traveling to the ’80s via the distinct pop and style of her bedroom) and maybe I’m just reading too much into the girl power bit, however, this girl does become an intriguing proposition for audiences.
 Is she a shadowy blood sucking protector of the distressed or a creepy cold-blooded stalker in a town with very few people to stalk.
 Or maybe she’s a riff on No-face from Hayao Miyazaki’s Spirited Away to further the pastiche angle.